Broadcast: (Film, TV & Radio)

-BTEC L3 Extended Diploma - Creative Media Production (Broadcast)
+BTEC Level 3 Extended Diploma - Creative Media Production (Broadcast)

 The Extended Diploma in Creative Digital Media Production takes students through a series of assignments in order to develop the production skills and knowledge required for a variety of job roles and opportunities in the broadcast film, television and radio industries.

 The BTEC Extended Diploma in Creative Digital Media Production is a two-year full-time course designed to introduce

 students to the different creative and production skills required in the radio, film and television industries.
 Typically students interested in this course will have a passion for radio, film and/or TV production, and the desire to learn more about the workings of this exciting industry.